jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 See the main publication for interpretation of the functional patterns

-<a id="r124-aadder-analysis"></a>
 ### R12.4 AADDER Analysis

 As a validation, we also used AADDER (bundled with MEGAN6) - a tool which infers functional characteristics based on the annotations of a MALT/MEGAN reference database.

 This uses `.gff` files to compare taxonomic assignments with annotations, which